A Guide to the Successful International Registration of Trademarks in the US

 Regardless of which of the three ways you use, you must file your international application with your IP office of origin.
 From there, the application will be forwarded to WIPO after it has been approved by the domestic IP office.
 You cannot send your application to WIPO directly.

-Benefits of International trademark registration
+Benefits of International Trademark Registration

 International trademark registration, also known as the Madrid System, is a system that allows trademark owners to file one application and pay one set of fees to protect their trademark in multiple countries that are members of the Madrid Protocol.
 In addition, the Madrid e-filing system is an online system that allows trademark owners to file and manage their international trademark applications and registrations.